WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 • Highly versatile content management system (CMS)

-• Lots of design tools like template editing and an AI image generator
+• Includes design tools, like template editing and an AI image generator

 Cons